gcp-sogeti/finops/slides/basics.md

 ## Organization strategy for Tagging resources

-Tags can be used to apply chargeback showback to associated business entities
+Tags can be used to apply chargeback showback to associated business entities.

 Technical teams can use tags to :
 - identify costs for each platform (production, integration, test & dev,QA...)